 How can you make sure your video content is authentic?

-Because a younger audience is looking for authenticity from their influencers, breaking the trust of those consumers can be the downfall of both an influencer as well as a brand.
+Because a younger audience is looking for authenticity from their influencers, breaking the trust of those consumers can be the downfall of the influencer as well as a brand.
 In a Bloglovin consumer survey on the ‘Global Power of Influencers,’ it was found that 61% of women said the number one reason they wouldn’t engage with an influencer’s post at all is if it felt inauthentic.
-And what makes a post inauthentic?
-59% of women said its inconsistency.
+So, what makes a post inauthentic?
+59% of women said inconsistency.

-If a sponsored post is inconsistent with the influencer’s already established brand the post is sure to come across as inauthentic.
-Consider this, if a beauty vlogger who has previously posted about being against animal testing suddenly starts promoting a brand of makeup that tests on animals, wouldn’t the audience they have built up feel like they are being deceived?
+If a sponsored post is inconsistent with the influencer’s already established brand, the post is sure to come across as inauthentic.
+Consider this, if a beauty vlogger who has previously posted about being against animal testing suddenly starts promoting a makeup brand that tests on animals, wouldn’t the audience feel like they are being deceived?
 The inconsistency with the influencer’s original content will create distrust between the audience and the influencer, as well as between the audience and the company being promoted.
 So when companies are searching for influencer’s to partner with, they should search for influencers whose values and interests intersect with their own.

-And this doesn’t mean that the influencer’s original content or brand has to fall directly within the category of the company sponsoring them.
-But it does mean that there should be some intersection between the interests of the influencer and their audience, and the interests of the company in question.
+This doesn’t mean that the influencer’s original content or brand has to fall exactly into the category of the company sponsoring them.
+But it does mean that there should be some intersection between the interests of the influencer and the sponsored brand to make the partnership feel more organic.

-Jack Douglass, better know as JacksFilms, is a popular YouTuber and comedian who is known for creating humorous content with silly edits for his viewers.
-He partnered with Lynda.com, an online platform that helps people learn different software and technologies, and encouraged his viewers to use the platform to learn a skill and create their own silly edits.
+Jack Douglass, better know as JacksFilms, is a popular YouTuber and comedian who is known for creating humorous content for his viewers.
+He partnered with Lynda.com, an online platform that helps people learn software and technology skills, and encouraged his viewers to use the platform to learn how to create their own funny videos.
 He then featured some of these edits in a few of his videos.
-Although Jack’s channel doesn’t specifically deal with learning software or online skills, Jack and Lynda.com were able to find an area where the interests of the company intersected with the interests of Jack’s audience.
+Although Jack’s channel doesn’t specifically deal with learning software or online skills, Jack and Lynda.com found that their partnership allowed his audience to emulate their favorite YouTuber, while also exploring a new learning platform.